David-code-hub/nuxt-base-setup/README.md

 # Nuxt base setup
-These are the packages I use for most of my nuxt project.
+These are the packages I use for most of my nuxt projects.

 ### Installing nuxt
 - `npx nuxi@latest init <project-name>`